RadmanHayati/letterlab/README.md

-# letterlab
+# Letterlab

-Radman's word depository
+Radman's word depository.

-This project is going to use MVVM, Coroutines & Flow, Room, Jetpack DataStore, and Dagger Hilt.
+This project is going to use : **MVVM, Coroutines & Flow, Room, Jetpack DataStore, and Dagger Hilt.**